Springe direkt zu Inhalt

 4. Gain professional and research experience

-The program allows you to learn about and participate in ongoing research in archaeology and to gain professional experience through an internship.
-This is your opportunity to expand your skills in a wide range of activities, from cultural and archaeological institutions to publishing houses, excavations and NGOs.
+The program offers opportunities to engage with ongoing research in archaeology and gain professional experience through internships.
+This is a chance to enhance your skills in various environments, including cultural and archaeological institutions, publishing houses, excavations, and NGOs.
+The career service supports your internship endeavors; learn more at FU Berlin Career Service.

 5. Become part of an international network